Sketchware-Pro/Sketchware-Pro-Website/docs/intro.md

 Here is the layout of Sketchware Pro.
 ![Sketchware Pro's layout](components/img/layout.jpg)
 1. View editor

 From here you can change properties of a View.
-Width, Height, Padding etc. are some properties
+Width, Height, Padding etc. are some properties.

 2. All Views

 From here you can add a view to your app's layout.
 It can be a button, TextView, EditText or any other supported view.

 3. Layout Preview

 This is the preview of your app's layout(design).
 :::danger Notice
 This is not exact same preview, it can be different after compilation.
 :::

 4. Events

 Events describe what will happen and when.

 5. Components

 To make your apps more powerful, you can use [Components](category/components).

 6. View

 The layout(design) of your app.

 7. Save button

 Once you have done the hard work, save your project from here.

 There is also a "Run" button in bottom to compile your project and test it on your device.